-25 March 2014: at the invitation of the Librarian and Archivist of Lambeth Palace Library (LPL), Dr Giles Mandelbrote, Universiy of London MA and research students visited the Library to examine original Greek manuscripts.
-Mrs Clare Brown, LPL Archivist, introduced the students to the history of LPL and its collections.
-Dr Christopher Wright presented the Greek Manuscript collection and sub-collections, and together with Dr Charalambos Dendrinos they guided the students in examining representative manuscripts.
+26 March 2015: at the invitation of Mr Giles Mandelbrote, Librarian and Archivist of Lambeth Palace Library (LPL), MA and research students of the University of London students visited the Library and examined original Greek manuscripts.
+Mrs Clare Brown, LPL Archivist, introduced students to the history of LPL and its collections.
+Dr Christopher Wright presented the Greek Manuscript collection and sub-collections, and together with Dr Charalambos Dendrinos and Professor Costas Constantinides guided students in examining representative manuscripts.
 This visit is part of a close collaboration between the Hellenic Institute and LPL over the cataloguing and study of the Greek Manuscript Collection.